 Customers demand a consistent quality and taste from your dishes, and expect a certain price range to go along with that dish.

 As a restaurant owner or GM, you might update menu pricing once a year, but that doesn’t mean your food prices will only change once a year.
-In order to actively manage the costs of your dishes, it's critical to monitor food costs at the recipe level, and right now, we see food prices rising.
+In order to actively manage the costs of your dishes, it's critical to monitor food costs at the recipe level, especially right now with food prices rising.

-A good inventory system will enable you to add recipes and match those ingredients back to specific vendors.
+A good inventory system will enable you to add recipes and match their ingredients with specific inventory products and corresponding vendors.
 Using recipe-level food costs allows managers to effectively evaluate food vendors, assess portion control, make informed pricing decisions, and provide insights needed to manage a high-performing menu.
+Toast’s Restaurant Inventory Management Software provides visibility into food and alcohol inventory that can help you reduce waste and streamline kitchen operations, making sure you aren’t losing money unnecessarily.

 Beginner's Tip: If monitoring food costs for your restaurant is a new practice, start off by tracking your top 20 menu items.
 Monitoring the food costs of these 20 recipes will ensure that you are taking the necessary steps to boost profits even if food prices are rising.